Search

 • Fixed Stop hooks being incorrectly rejected when the fast model returns ok:false

-• 60% speed improvement for the Write tool diff on large files
+• Improved Write tool diff speed by 60% on large files

-Veo 3.1 Lite: fast video generation at half price in the API
+Veo 3.1 Lite: fast video generation at half the price in the API

 AspectVeo 3.1 LiteVeo 3.1 Fast